Loss-of-earnings recalculation payments

 When will any debits for underpayments be applied to my account?
 And how do I know how much the total adjustment was?

 The debits will be applied as each person claims their benefits.
 You'll see the total of the loss-of-earnings recalculation benefit adjustment in the letter you received.
-Individual, monthly transactions for these adjustments can be found on your monthly statement.
+Individual transactions for these adjustments can be found on your monthly statement and may appear on your weekly Schedule 2 invoice in May 2024.

 How will I know if all underpayments for my account have been adjusted and applied to my account?

-We will make more information about distributed adjusted underpayments available on our web-site at wsib.ca/aboutrecalculation later this fall.
+More information about distributed adjusted underpayments will be available at wsib.ca/aboutrecalculation moving forward.

 General FAQ